mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 This challenge is about on time delivery (OTD) management.
 Stelia would strongly benefit from new tools and services to improve the accuracy of Elementary Parts preparation schedules.
 Each EP requires a different processing time depending on its geometrical complexity.
 The geometrical complexity is measured with an index.

-You can choose between two sub-challenges:
+You can choose between two problematics:
 1. Basic: Build a model to estimate the EP references preparation milestone dates.
 2. Advanced: Build a tool to compute the optimal EP preparation schedule.
 This is a queue management optimization problem.
 Please note that to solve this advanced challenge you will need to use the kind of model built from the first sub-challenge (delay estimation model).